jauderho/nts-servers/README.md

 ## Contribute
 - Pull requests are welcome to add new sources (signed commits are preferred)
+- PR will not be merged until connectivity to server can be verified
+- Please specify if server is virtualized
 - Each PR should include any proposed changes to README.md and chrony.conf.
 Please adhere to the format.

 ## Usage